Pope Francis Arrives in Abu Dhabi for Historic Visit

 ABOARD THE PAPAL PLANE — Pope Francis has arrived in the United Arab Emirates’ capital of Abu Dhabi, beginning the first ever visit by a pope to the Arab peninsula and Francis’ sixth journey to a Muslim-majority nation.

-The papal plane touched down shortly before 10pm local time, whereupon he was welcomed by Crown Prince of Abu Dhabi, Mohammed bin Zayed Al Nahyan, and two children dressed in traditional attire, who presented him with flowers.
+The papal plane touched down shortly before 10pm local time, soon after which the Holy Father was welcomed by the crown prince of Abu Dhabi, Mohammed bin Zayed Al Nahyan, and a number of children dressed in traditional attire, who presented him with flowers.

 After greeting others in the welcoming party including Ahamad al-Tayyib, the grand imam of the renowned Islamic Al-Azhar university in Cairo, the Pope was then driven to the Al Mushrif Palace, a state residence reserved for important visitors.